dokc/sig-operator/operator-security-hardening/guide/DoKc-Operator-Security-and-Hardening.md

 This document is an initial release to provide quick guidance to users of operators and stimulate further discussion with the Kubernetes community as a whole.
-Eventually we hope the guide will expand to provide additional guidance that integrates with the following:
+Eventually we hope the guide will expand to provide additional guidance that:

-* The overall Kubernetes security model
+* Avoids rework by building on the Kubernetes security model.
-* Software supply chain security model(s)
+* Protects operator code through best practices in software supply chain security.
-* Global authentication and authorization mechanisms aka single sign-on
+* Adds guidance on global authentication and authorization aka single sign-on

 ## Principles